plumier/plumier/docs/docusaurus/docs/Quick-Start.md

 Above is the Comment entity, the `todo` entity set to readonly, since its a reverse property to the parent entity it will populated automatically by the generic controller.

-You may notice that it doesn't have `@route.controller()` decorator.
-The most important thing is, nested generic controller require an array relation (one to many or many to many) than we can create the API by providing `@route.controller()` on the relation property.
+You may notice that it doesn't have `@genericController()` decorator.
+The most important thing is, nested generic controller require an array relation (one to many or many to many) than we can create the API by providing `@genericController()` on the relation property.

 ```typescript
 import { Column, Entity, ManyToOne, OneToMany } from "typeorm"